zuvaai/zuva-postman/README.md

 * zdai-base-url : This is where your ZDAI Base URL goes (e.g. https://<url_to_instance>/api/v2)
 * token : Token goes here (without "Bearer" prepended)

+# Run Collection

+To run most requests in a sensible order, you can use the the [Run Collection](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/).
+The tests for each endpoint have been configured to correctly poll and/or trigger the appropriate next request, stepping through file upload, OCR, field extraction, document classification and language classification.
+Training-related requests are currently excluded from the run.

 # Documents

 This repository contains a publicly-available document found at the following: